Scansion: Elements

+Classical notation

+Modern scansion is a result of adaptation of classical quantitative scansion, where meter was defined on the duration of each syllable in a line.
+Multiple symbols are used:

 Common 2- 3- and 4-level notations

 2-level notations

 Metrical scansion explicitly requires a 2-level notation.
 Because of the variety of stress levels in language, 2-level notation is not adequate for a rhythmic scansion of any sensitivity.
 Yet, because of the confusion between rhythm and meter, the number of levels used is no sure indication of a prosodist's intent.

 Classical: This notation simply retains the classical symbols for "long" and "short" syllables – the macron (or longum) and breve (or brevis) – and repurposes them for "ictic" and "nonictic" (or "stressed" and "unstressed").
 Because it quite literally doesn't mean what it says, it is generally out of favor with metrists.
 This notation has been used by George Saintsbury and Edgar Allan Poe.

 Slash & breve: This notation replaces the macron with a slash (or the graphically similar acute accent), the more common symbol for either ictus or stress.
 Though the classical breve is still present, its pairing with slash indicates that it has been relieved of its original "short" meaning.
 This notation has the advantage that its symbols can be incorporated into words as diacritics ("áccĕntĕd sýllăblĕ").
-But strictly speaking it can be seen as sending the mixed message that syllables are being marked as stressed or short which would be a nonsensical scansion.
+However, this can be seen as implying that syllables are being marked as stressed or short which would be a nonsensical scansion.
 This notation has been used by Paul Fussell and Miller Williams.

 Slash & x: This notation is unambiguous (apart from the question of whether "/" indicates stress or ictus), easy to type, and frequently used.
-This is the notation preferred by the Poetry WikiProject for Wikipedia articles displaying scansion.
+It is the notation preferred by the Poetry WikiProject for Wikipedia articles displaying scansion.
 It could be utilized as diacritics only using the relatively obscure x above ("aͯ") or times above ("a̽") and therefore typically set in 2 lines (1 for the verse, and 1 for the scansion).
 This notation has been used by James McAuley, Timothy Steele, Robert B. Shaw, and the Princeton Encyclopedia of Poetry and Poetics; and as a secondary method by Derek Attridge.